Taichi-Akase/UKiS/README.md

 The Refseq transcript information is stored in the Source_Data directory.
 Alternatively, new data downloaded by yourself from refseq will also be supported.

-In addition to drawing a boxplot, add a dashed line indicating the intron length of a specific gene, in this case <i>TP53</i>.
+In addition to drawing a boxplot, user can add a dashed line indicating the intron length of a specific gene, in this case <i>TP53</i>.

 ## Result Image
 <img src="/Sample_Images/IntronSize.png" alt="Sample Image" title="Sample Image" width="200">